Sparrow-benjamin/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that prints all the groups the current user
+a script that changes the owner of the file